ocpi/ocpi/bo_tariffs.md

 **Module Identifier: tariffs**

-The Tariff module gives eMSPs information over the tariffs used by the CPO.
+The Tariffs module gives eMSPs information over the tariffs used by the CPO.